volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type Type = Record<"x" | "y", string>;
 ```

-It is useful when all items have similar type of value, especially when there is a large number of them:
+It is useful if all items have a similar type of value, especially if there are a large number of them:

 ```typescript
 interface UserInfo {